The Shipping Law Review: Panama

 vii Seafarers' rights

 Panama ratified the Maritime Labour Convention 2006 (MLC) in January 2009.
 There have been no detentions in Panama resulting from a breach of the MLC.
 In addition to the MLC, Panama has a Maritime Labour Law (MLL), passed in 1998, which regulates all labour issues not dealt with in the MLC.
-There is a minimum compensation table for seamen who have suffered accidents on board Panamanian vessels established by virtue of Article 82 of the MLL.
-The maximum compensation under this table is US$50,000 in the event of death or permanent disability; however, this compensation is considered of a labour nature and seamen could also sue the shipowner for civil liability, in which case they must prove the negligence of the shipowner in the causation of the accident.
+There is a minimum compensation table for seafarers who have suffered accidents on board Panamanian vessels established by virtue of Article 82 of the MLL.
+The maximum compensation under this table is US$50,000 in the event of death or permanent disability; however, this compensation is considered of a labour nature and seafarers could also sue the shipowner for civil liability, in which case they must prove the negligence of the shipowner in the causation of the accident.
 Any payment under the compensation table would be deducted from any damages arising from any civil liability.
-Under Article 92 of the MLL, the shipowner and the seaman may agree on any law and jurisdiction other than Panama in their contracts.
+Under Article 92 of the MLL, the shipowner and the seafarer may agree on any law and jurisdiction other than Panama in their contracts.
 In a judgment dated 26 March 2006, in Edwin Cabungcag et al v.
 Diamond Camellia SA & Mitsui OSK Lines, the Supreme Court of Panama upheld a decision from the lower labour courts dismissing for lack of jurisdiction a claim arising on board a Panamanian vessel because the parties had agreed on Philippine law and jurisdiction in the applicable labour contract.
-Panama's two maritime courts have jurisdiction for any civil claims against a shipowner, while labour claims against shipowners of Panamanian-flagged vessels must be filed in Panama's labour courts.
+Panama's two maritime courts have jurisdiction for any civil claims against a shipowner, whereas labour claims against shipowners of Panama-flagged vessels must be filed in Panama's labour courts.